GaetanLepage/phd-manuscript/sections/2_simulator/2_background/1_acoustic_reverberation/0_index.typ

 #reset-acronym("STFT")
 As acoustic signals are stored and processed numerically, the continuous framing of the Fourier transform cannot be directly employed.
 In contrast, the signal processing community has turned to the #acr("DFT") to process discrete signals (see Smith @smith_scientist_1997 Chapter 8).
-Instead, the #acr("STFT") is a tool for representing the temporal real-valued signal as a two-dimensional complex form.
+The #acr("STFT") is a tool for representing the temporal real-valued signal as a two-dimensional complex form.
 This target domain is often referenced as the time-frequency plan.
 It consists of computing the signal's #acr("DFT") on short overlapping smoothed windows.
 The #acr("STFT") has been partly motivated by the non-stationarity characteristic of speech.